I am getting hits on my blog from Internet search engines asking for information about how to sew patches onto Cub Scout uniforms.

 The information is also contained inside of the Cub Scout Leader Handbook.

-Someone came to my blog yesterday to answer the question as to where the “Outdoor Activity Award” patch is to be placed.
-It is a pocket flap shaped patch which goes on the left pocket’s flap if you want to put it there.
+The Cub Scout “Outdoor Activity Award” patch is a pocket flap shaped patch which goes on the RIGHT pocket’s flap if you want to put it there.
+Wearing it is optional.

-Last weekned I saw a huge patch that is the size of the entire front right pocket itself (the bottom part) which actually had a connecting/coordinating design to the patch on the right flap (imagine a jigsaw puzzle but shaped like the pocket flap and the pocket).
+Last weekend I saw a huge patch that is the size of the entire front right pocket itself (the bottom part) which actually had a connecting/coordinating design to the patch on the right flap (imagine a jigsaw puzzle but shaped like the pocket flap and the pocket).
+These seem to be more common with Boy Scouts than with Cub Scouts.

 Temporary patches are patches earned for attending events and participating in special events.
 Examples are a patch for doing an Earth Day activity, attending a sports game with the Scouts, participating in a food drive, attending the Blue and Gold Dinner, etc. Temporary patches usually represent participation in a one-time event such as a Council organized hike, attendance at Cub Scout Day Camp, attendance at Cub Scout Resident Camp, participation in a Pinewood Derby race or any number of other 'one time' events.
-(Not all Packs give out so many badges and patches but some do.)
-Those temporary patches can be kept just as a souvenir, a momento of the occasion.
+(How many patches are issued by Councils and Packs varies, some give out a lot!)
+Those temporary patches can be kept just as a souvenir, a momento of the occasion, they do not need to be sewn onto the uniform.

-If you desire the most recent one may be placed on the right pocket, the front of the right pocket—not on the flap.
+If you want your son to wear it, ONLY the most recent one may be placed on the right pocket, the front of the right pocket—not on the flap.

 Some temporary patches come with loops attached.
 You open the pocket flap, put the loop over the button and put the flap back on, thereby attaching it to the pocket, and it hangs down over the right front pocket.
-That is an easy option.
+That is an easy option, especially since perhaps next month a new temporary patch will be earned and should be swapped out.

 You may also sew this patch onto the uniform if you don’t mind the sewing work and if you don’t mind taking it off soon thereafter when the next patch is received.
 The idea is that the most recent one earned would go in that spot.